Pathoschild/smapi-mod-dump/source/~AndyCrocker/FarmAnimalVarietyRedux/README.md

 #### Produce Properties
 Property                        | Default value                              | Description
 ------------------------------- | :----------------------------------------: | -----------
+UniqueName                      |                                            | The unique string to identify this produce among others on the same subtype, therefore this only needs to be unique among other produce on the same subtype.
 Action                          | `"Add"`                                    | See [Special Properties](#special-properties) for details.
 DefaultProductId                | `"-1"`                                     | The id of the default product (also accepts api tokens, see [Api Tokens](#api-tokens).)
 DefaultProductMinFriendship     | `0`                                        | The minimum friendship required for the default product to drop.